Cart

 Cert-manager is a Kubernetes tool that automates the management of TLS certificates in a Kubernetes cluster.
 It can issue certificates from various sources, such as Let’s Encrypt or self-signed certificates.

-Cert-manager automatically renews these certificates when 2/3 of the certificate's validity period has expired.
+Cert-manager automatically renews these certificates once two thirds of the certificate’s validity period has elapsed.

-In this tutorial , we will show you how to install and configure Cert-manager to issue Let's Encrypt certificates on your Kubernetes cluster.
+In this guide, we’ll show you how to install and configure Cert-manager to issue Let’s Encrypt certificates in your Kubernetes cluster.

 Installing Cert-manager